Guidelines and Policies

 - Groups visiting the Library should be no larger than 40 students.

 - School group visits to the Library should be scheduled at least one week in advance.
-To schedule an orientation, please contact Meg Grotti, Coordinator of Library Instruction (phone (302) 831-6310; email email@example.com).
+To schedule a visit, please contact Meg Grotti, Coordinator of Library Instruction (phone (302) 831-6310; email firstname.lastname@example.org).

 - One adult chaperon for every ten students is recommended.